ge-high-assurance/RACK/cli/README.md

 the `rack` program to initialize a RACK-in-a-Box instance with the RACK core ontology model.
-It is assumed that you are still in the isolated Python virtual environment and running a RACK-in-a-Box instance in a Docker container on `localhost`.
+It is assumed that you are still in the isolated Python virtual environment and running a RACK-in-a-Box instance in a Linux container on `localhost`.
 Here is how to run `setup-rack.sh` and what its output may look like:

 ```shell